 A Bill of lading serves mainly three functions

-3) It is evidence of contract of agreement or contract of carriage
+- It is an evidence of contract of agreement or contract of carriage

 To proceed further it is expected that one is well versed with the terms like Shipper, consignee, Receiver, carrier.